 There are few countries more proud of their heritage than Scotland.
 With a fierce sense of independence and a cohesive identity, the culture here is distinct from what you’ll find elsewhere in the United Kingdom.
 With over 60 Highland Games taking place across the country every year, chances are good that you’ll have a chance to witness the sports, dances, music, and pride that make this nation great during your trip here.
-If you’re in Edinburgh during the Royal Military Tattoo, be sure to take in the experience, it’s incredible.
+If you’re in Edinburgh and it’s on, go to the Edinburgh Military Tattoo.
+Be sure to take in the experience, it’s incredible.

 If you are more interested in contemporary culture, be sure to check out the Edinburgh Fringe Festival, as it is the largest alternative arts festival in the world.
 Additionally, this city’s celebration of Hogmanay will make your wee New Year’s Eve party back home seem tame by comparison.
 If you can’t make it to the biggest party of the year, any night can be fun.
 Scotland has a great pub culture and I’ve had a few good nights meeting interesting characters and sharing stories over pints.

 Scottish food and drink: equal parts unique and fascinating

 Don’t make the mistake of assuming that British cuisine and Scottish cuisine are identical.
 They aren’t.
 Scotland has a number of dishes that stand out from the crowd, with Haggis being chief among them.
 A pudding that is prepared by mincing together a sheep’s heart, liver and lungs together with oatmeal, onions, and spices, and then cooked in a sheep’s stomach, it is surprisingly good for those brave enough to try it.